Sentry Page Protection

 Preparation:

-They are generally baked until brown and crispy.
+They are generally baked until brown and crispy, then remove the legs and wings.
 This facilitates powdering, lessens their foul smell, and reduces toxicity.

 Main Combinations: